lillylabs/profile-pic-overlay/static/content/itshertreat.md

   index:
     label: Upload
     title: 'A campaign against gender discrimination'
     prompt: 'Support the campaign.
-Create your own #itshertreat photo and share with your friends'
+Create your own #ItsHerTreat photo and share with your friends'
     buttons:
       default:
         label: 'Upload your photo'